Navesink, New Jersey: Geography

 Navesink is in northeastern Monmouth County, in the eastern part of Middletown Township.
 It is bordered to the north by the borough of Atlantic Highlands.
 New Jersey Route 36 runs close to the northern border of the community, leading east 2 mi to the borough of Highlands and west 10 mi to Keyport.

 According to the U.S. Census Bureau, Navesink has a total area of 0.895 sqmi, including 0.884 sqmi of land and 0.011 sqmi of water (1.23%).
 The community is drained to the south by Claypit Creek, a tributary of the tidal Navesink River.
 Many Mind Creek flows to the north out of Navesink toward Atlantic Highlands.

 Demographics

+Navesink appeared as an unincorporated community in the 1950 U.S. census.
+It did not appear in subsequent censuses until it was listed as a census designated place in the 2000 U.S. census.